Expats Talk about Health Insurance and Healthcare in Manila

 When we asked expats and global nomads about the quality of medical care in Manila, they replied:

 "Medical services in Manila are generally of a high standard.
 The city is home to a number of well-equipped hospitals and clinics, staffed by experienced and qualified medical professionals.
 Many of these facilities offer a range of services, from general check-ups and consultations to more specialized treatments such as surgery and radiotherapy.
-Additionally, there are a number of pharmacies and medical supply stores in the city, providing access to a wide range of medications and medical supplies," commented one expat who moved to Manila, Philippines.
+Additionally, there are a number of pharmacies and medical supply stores in the city, providing access to a wide range of medications and medical supplies," commented one expat living in Manila, Philippines.

 Are healthcare and health insurance expensive in Manila?